-Talk to a designer, in fact talk to several
+Talk to a designer, in fact talk to a couple

 Most designers are happy to talk to you about your needs.
 If they pull the cash register out a bit too quickly, simply move on.
 I mean we're trying to start a viable and affordable website here, not empty the National Treasury.
 If possible talk to them on the phone.
 I believe most would be happy to have a phone conversation with you.
 I know I would be glad to talk to you; (662) 671-1041 When you get the designers on the phone listen to their voice, listen to the speed at which they rattle off answers to your questions.
 Do you hear a genuine level of excitement?
 Or does it sound like they are multi-tasking and fitting you in?
 Common sense dictates which one will do a better job for you.